Vyasatirtha: Early life

-Vyasatirtha was born Yatiraja into a Madhva Brahmin family to Ballanna and Akkamma in a hamlet called Bannur.
+Vyasatirtha was born Yatiraja into a Madhva Brahmin family to Ramacharya (Ballanna) and Lakshmi Bai (Akkamma) in a hamlet called Bannur.
 According to Vyasayogicharita, the childless couple approached saint Bramhanya Tirtha, who granted them a boon of three children with the condition that the second child, who would turn out to be Yatiraja, be handed over to him.
 After Yatiraja's upanayana, Bramhanya Tirtha assumed guardianship over the child.
 Bramhanya was surprised by the precocious intellect of the child and intended to ordain him as a monk.
 Yatiraja, anticipating the ordination, decided to run away from the hermitage.
 While resting under a tree, he had a vision of Vishnu, who urged Yatiraja to return, which he did.
 He was subsequently ordained as Vyasatirtha.
 Indologist B.N.K Sharma contends that Vyasatirtha would have been 16 years of age at this time.

 After the death of Bramhanya Tirtha during the famine of 1475–1476, Vyasatirtha succeeded him as the pontiff of the matha at Abbur in 1478 and proceeded to Kanchi, which was the centre for Sastric learning in South India at the time, to educate himself on the six orthodox schools of thought, which are: Vedanta, Samkhya, Nyaya, Mimamsa, Vaisheshika and Yoga.
 Sharma conjectures that the education Vyasatirtha received in Kanchi helped him become erudite in the intricacies and subtleties of Advaita, Visistadvaita, Navya Nyaya and other schools of thought.
 After completing his education at Kanchi, Vyasatirtha headed to Mulbagal to study the philosophy of Dvaita under Sripadaraja, whom he would consider his guru, for a period of five to six years.
 He was subsequently sent to the Vijayanagara court of Saluva Narasimha Deva Raya at the behest of Sripadaraja.